oropesa/oro-ftp/README.md

 `rmdir` is the action to remove folders in _ftp folder_.

+When `recursive = true` it allows to remove the folder-content too.

 When `strict = false` and not found the folder, it returns `{ status: true }`.

 ```js